What is Apraxia and How Can Pediatric Speech Therapy Help?

 Tip #1: Establish Trust

 Trust is important in this dynamic.
-Parents will better react to and process the news of their child’s struggle if they feel safe with you and trust your judgment.
+Parents will better react to, and process the news of their child’s struggle if they feel safe and trust your judgment.
 Your judgment is without a doubt reliable, but how long they’ve known you, or their own psychological experiences factor into their perception of this.
 Our suggestion is to coordinate to find a staff member who has a trusting relationship with this family and incorporate them in the chat.
 That person might be you, but if it is early in the year it might be the head of school, or a member of the administrative staff that they chat with every day.

 Tip #2: Use language of difference rather than disability or disorder